 I also worked on a notion of universality in spin physics which is somewhat similar to the notion of universality in computer science (see here).

 For an introduction to some of these topics, see some of my talks.

-In the past, I worked with Prof. Hans Briegel on a proposal for artificial intelligence called Projective Simulation which has been pursued in many exciting directions (see here).
+In the past, I worked with Prof. Hans Briegel on a proposal for artificial intelligence called Projective Simulation (see here).

 Technikerstr.
 21a (Office 2S12)